FEMI1602/testing/README.md

-A brief go through R programming language
+An introduction to R programming language.